Estonian Legion

-The Estonian Legion (Eesti Leegion; Estnische Legion) was a military unit of the Combat Support Forces of the Waffen-SS during World War II, mainly consisting of Estonian soldiers.
+The Estonian Legion (Eesti Leegion; Estnische Legion) was a unit of the German Waffen-SS during World War II, mainly consisting of Estonian soldiers.
+It was led by an Austrian SS functionary Franz Augsberger.

-Under the collective name "Estonian SS Legion", SS military units composed of Estonians operated from August 1942 to May 1943.
-However, the terms "Estonian Legion" or "Estonian SS Legion" were mainly used in the press to refer to these units—no military unit with such an official name ever actually existed.

 Creation

 The formation was announced on 28 August 1942 by the German occupying powers in Estonia and formally established on 1 October 1942 with quarters in the SS-Truppenübungsplatz Heidelager at Pustków near Dębica in the General Government.
 Oberführer Franz Augsberger was named commander of the legion and of the later 3rd Estonian SS Volunteer Brigade.
 By 13 October 1942, 500 volunteers had signed up for the Legion.
 In the spring of 1943 additional men were drafted from the police forces and the number rose to 1,280.

 Units

 Battalion Narva

 Battalion Narva formed from the first 800 men who finished their training at Dębica (Heidelager in 1943), and were sent in April 1943 to join the Division Wiking in Ukraine.
 They replaced the Finnish Volunteer Battalion, recalled to Finland for political reasons.

 The Battalion Narva was in the focus of the Red Army's attack near Izium in Ukraine.
 The unit entered the battle with 800 men, and only one third were left able to fight.
 The Red Army however, suffered heavier losses, over 7,000 men, and over 100 tanks.

 Battalion Narva participated in the battle of the Korsun-Cherkassy Pocket.
 Retreating through the escape route called Hell's Gate, the battalion came under heavy Soviet fire with little cover.
 The battalion lost almost all of its equipment during the carnage although most of the troops escaped the encirclement.